PurpleCrumpets/ColourPaletteExtractor/README.md

 to them using the terminal on macOS, or the command prompt on Windows 10 and run these files.
 If all goes well, you should find the compiled applications inside the ```dist``` folder of ```ColourPaletteExtractor-Executables```.

+If you wish to update the author of the application, the name of the application, its current version number, or the organisation associated with the application, please update the variables in the ```_version.py``` module accordingly.

 ### 4.3) Compiling Code Documentation